 Snipers are the back of the back.
 They hide in bushes, and when you least expect it… a bullet in your face from offscreen.

 Of course, snipers can’t really take on a team themselves.
-They help take out people running away from battle to regenerate.
+They help take out people running away from the battle to regenerate.

 Snipers shine in open maps.
 They are especially good in Bounty, and pretty helpful in SnG and sometimes Brawl Ball.
 Since they are support characters, I wouldn’t recommend them in Showdown.

-Brock has actually been coming less of a sniper, but his high damage long range attack still sets him in this category.
+Brock has actually been coming less of a sniper, but his high damage long-range attack still sets him in this category.
 He now has 700 health and can handle himself at close range pretty well.

-He still is great at killing people from very long range though.
+He still is great at killing people from a very long range though.
 He can stay near the middle of the map and find a small passing to prevent people from coming in.

-His super is amazing at taking out a close packed group of people, even recharging itself sometimes.
+His super is amazing at taking out a close-packed group of people, even recharging itself sometimes.

 In offensive Heist and Brawl Ball, his super is also really good at wiping out a barrier as well as someone hiding behind it.

 Compared to Brock, Piper is much more like a sniper.
 Even her name is derived from it.
-Her increasing damage makes her incredible from faraway – but the also quite terrible close up.
+Her increasing damage makes her incredible from faraway – but the also quite terrible close-up.

 Unlike Brock, with Piper you want to remain hidden in bushes, so someone with low health doesn’t attempt to hide from you.
 Piper is perfect at finishing off brawlers.
 And just 2 of her shots can kill most brawlers.

 However, Piper’s reload time is very slow – the slowest in the game, at 3 seconds per bullet.
-So if you miss, you’re gonna have to wait a while to hit again, probably enough time for them to get a way.
+So if you miss, you’re gonna have to wait a while to hit again, probably enough time for them to get away.